craigsloggett-lab/terraform-aws-tfe-fdo-docker-active-active/README.md

-# terraform-aws-tfe-fdo-docker-active-active
+# Terraform Enterprise on Docker in Active-Active Mode to AWS Terraform Module

-Deploy Terraform Enterprise on Docker in an active-active setup.
+Deploy Terraform Enterprise on Docker in active-active mode to AWS.